-This an important question to ask yourself because it’ll help you decide if you need a quick hop-on-hop-off lightweight scooter, which sacrifices torque and max range for better portability and lighter materials.
+This is an important question to ask yourself because it’ll help you decide if you need a quick hop-on-hop-off lightweight scooter, which sacrifices torque and max range for better portability and lighter materials.
 Or, if you need something a bit more muscular in build, often putting on the weight load but benefitting from a better range, faster speeds, bigger battery life, and a more powerful motor.

 Do you really need the speed?

 According to the electric scooter laws of Australia, you aren’t going to be exceeding 25km/h in most places.
 Although this goes by state.
 In NSW, for example, you aren’t allowed to ride an electric scooter on public roads or footpaths.
-To make sure you’re up to speed with the Australian laws – which are admittedly far behind many cities overseas where e-scooter sharing is common – head on over to EcoRides.
+To make sure you’re up to speed with the local laws – which are admittedly far behind many cities overseas where e-scooter sharing is common – head on over to EcoRides.
 That’s something to consider before you drop $5,000 on the fastest scooter; do you actually need it though?
 Safety is important in a vehicle that can easily leave you vulnerable, so you’re usually better off with one of the more reasonable speeds anyway, which is what most electric scooters aim for.

 Keep the weight off

 Be mindful of the fact that the biggest benefit of owning a scooter, for city workers anyway, is the convenience.
 You aren’t stressing over parking spots or churning cash on upkeep.
 In most cases, you are quite literally carrying your public transport with you and the lightweight materials most conducive to this function are aluminium and carbon fibre.
 Look for scooters that make generous use of these materials in the build, making it much easier to carry the scooter on and off public transport.
 On the other hand, plastic components are less reliable and won’t last very long.
 If portability is your concern, look for electric scooters that can fold up in a matter of seconds – you’ll appreciate it if you’re heading over longer distances and also carrying various other safety gear or protective gear that you’d need to consider.